cheditx/NukePlugin/README.md

 # How to use?

 __the plugin has a file called config (which is editable from the plugin_data \ Nuke folder) which contains various settings, such as timer, messages and more.__

+# How to use in-game?

+__ nuke can be activated using the / nuke command, to use it you must be OP or have the `nuke.command` permission.__